 This year, we focus not only on specific issues for each area, but also on the convergence between all three major branches of Bioengineering.
-In keeping with the great diversity which is associated with Bioengineering, this programme includes two very distinct panels specific to each one of the three branches of the course: Biomedical Engineering, Biological Engineering and Molecular Biotechnology.
-In addition, two other panels were designed to be as transversal as possible, so as to portray the interdisciplinarity of several areas to which Bioengineering has yet to contribute significantly.
+Keeping up with the great diversity associated with Bioengineering, the programme includes one specific panel of Biomedical Engineering, Biological Engineering and Molecular Bioengineering.
+In addition, five other panels were designed to be as transversal as possible, so as to portray the interdisciplinarity of several areas to which Bioengineering has yet to contribute significantly.

-The work of researchers from different countries will contribute to this 8th edition of the Symposium in accomplishing a solid and up-to-date event, broadening the horizons and spiking the curiosity of future Bioengineers.
-This is, after all, the apogee of our vision, Solving Tomorrow, Today.
+The work of researchers from different countries will contribute to this XIII edition of the Symposium in accomplishing a solid and up-to-date event, broadening the horizons and spiking the curiosity of future Bioengineers.
+This is, after all, the apogee of our vision,